 The course examines some contemporary issues in the law of torts and builds on learning undertaken in LAWS1203.

 The course will examine the interaction of tort law and public law, with particular focus on government liability in negligence.
-It will also consider false imprisonment and torts relating to trespass to goods, misfeasance in public office, malicious prosecution, breach of statutory duty, nuisance, negligent misstatements, negligent infliction of pure economic loss and the economic torts.
-It will also include an overview of direct and vicarious liability, defenses and remedies.
+It will also consider false imprisonment, misfeasance in public office, malicious prosecution, breach of statutory duty and negligent misstatements.
+It will also include an overview of direct and vicarious liability, defences and remedies.

 Upon successful completion, students will have the knowledge and skills to:

-- Critically analyse and apply the principles of tort law as it relates to public law.
+- Critically reflect on the principles of tort law as it relates to public law,

-- Compare the various issues specific to government liability in negligence.
+- Compare and critique the various issues specific to government liability in negligence,

-- Plan, and conduct research with some independence to critically discuss various aspects of liability in tort.
+- Independently plan and conduct research to critically discuss various aspects of liability in tort.